Applications NOW Open

 KICK-OFF WEBINAR –

-The kick-off webinar will be held on July 31, 2025 at 9 AM CDT.
+The kick-off webinar will be held on June 1, 2026 at 9 AM CDT.
 This webinar will be recorded and held in English with a live interpretation to Spanish.
 Both versions of the recording are available to watch at the following link: GFPI Community Fund Info Session Recording.
-Click here for the Info Session Powerpoint Presentation
+Click here for the Info Session Powerpoint Presentation.

 Step 1: Review The Application Materials